tajiknomi/Browsers_MasterKey_Extractor/README.md

 `<path/to/output/dir>` will contain the output extracted keys and corresponding files of installed browsers.

-2: Run the python script i.e. `browserCredDecryptor.py` on your machine and provide the key and the corresponding file(s) of the browser whose credential you want to extract. e.g.
+2: Run the python script i.e. `browserCredDecryptor.py` on your machine and provide the key and files extracted by the above utility. e.g.

 ```
 $ python browserCredDecryptor.py